-Students with vocal or instrumental music interests may find a forum to develop their talents by joining the NPC Master Chorale, NPC Soundcheck, NPC Swing Band, White Mountain Symphony Orchestra and High Country Barbershop Chorus.
-The choirs and bands perform at many college and community functions throughout the year.
+Students with vocal or instrumental music interests may find a forum to develop their talents by joining the NPC Master Chorale, White Mountain Symphony Orchestra or High Country Barbershop Chorus.
+The groups perform at many college and community functions throughout the year.

 The Theatre Program sponsors productions for students and the community.
 Auditions for the shows are conducted at the beginning of each semester.
-Section III